 |Vernier CON-BTA EC probe

 This 5v K=1 probe covers 0-20,000 μS/cm in the high range, and the analog voltage output is read by the Arduino ADC.
 You need an inexpensive adapter board for the BTC connector, and they provide a basic library.
 One key feature is built in hardware temperature compensation with a 10k thermistor in the probe head.
-My tests show this reduces the usual 2% /° C reading variation down to about 0.5%/° C, so you still need to do your own calibration to get high accuracy.
+My tests show this reduces the usual 2% / °C reading variation down to about 0.5%/° C, so you still need to do your own calibration to get higher accuracy.
 Like Atlas Scientific, Vernier has many other interesting sensors that are Arduino compatible.
-Much cheaper on Ebay.
+(Much cheaper on Ebay for older stock)

 This company offers a range of physically bulky turn-key solutions, with the $70 entry level unit claiming 0-5000 μS/cm (fresh waters) and continuous monitoring.
 Arduino ADC reads voltage. ~$200 units support PH with isolation.

 An indie who makes several other useful sensor breakout boards, including PH.
 You have to build or locate your own probes, though they use a standard BNC connector like most EC probes.
 Arduino ADC reads voltage output.

 Designed around an ATtiny configured as an I2C slave, probably using the cap-discharge method.